-How Often Should You Check Your Credit Report: Expert Advice
+How Often Should You Check Your Credit Report: 2026 Guide

 November 05, 2024

-How Often Should You Check Your Credit Report: Expert Advice
+How Often Should You Check Your Credit Report

 Understanding Your Credit Report

 Your credit report summarizes your credit history, showing your payment records, credit accounts, and recent credit inquiries.
 It’s also the primary resource for calculating your credit score—a key measure that lenders use to assess your financial reliability.
+For official government guidance, the Financial Consumer Agency of Canada (FCAC) explains how credit reports work and how to review them safely.
 In Canada, credit reports may contain personal details like your Social Insurance Number (SIN), but unlike in the U.S., they do not include a Social Security number.
+Understanding your credit report is also essential before applying for borrowing products such as personal loans, since lenders rely heavily on your credit history when evaluating applications.

 Regularly reviewing your credit report serves two essential purposes: